St. Mary’s Child Center’s mission statement is:

 St. Mary’s is accredited by the National Association for the Education of Young Children (NAEYC), licensed by the State of Indiana and has attained the highest level (Level 4) on Indiana’s Paths to Quality rating scale.

 St. Mary’s Child Center has a long history and mission of serving children whose families live in poverty.
 We continue to live in the mission of serving children in poverty.
-We provide significant scholarships for 90% of the children who attend our schools.
+Currently, 93% of the children we serve live in poverty.

 The St. Mary’s Child Center community strongly believes, as indicated by research, that children who come from differing socio-economic backgrounds and work together exhibit greater academic success.
 In addition, the child’s experience with diversity also facilitates the development of 21st Century skills such as collaboration, leadership, adaptability and initiative.